Data-Science-Unit/ProMOTe/README.md

 - `parameters`: A list of posterior predictive parameters (the output of `VB_gaussian_predictive_density`).
 - `hyperparameters`: A list of hyperparameters of the posterior.
-- `T`: The time by which the conditions should occur.
+- `T`: The age by which the conditions should occur.
 - `tau`: The individual's age at end of observation.
 - `M`: The number of conditions.